 Is It Okay To Soak Wood Chips?

-Rather than having to put a new load of wood in every so often, you can double that time.
+Rather than having to put a new load of wood chips in every so often, you can double that time.
 Instead of adding one aluminum foil packet of chips every time, add one packet of dry wood chips and one packet of chips that have been soaked.
 So by the time the first packet has burned off and created smoke, the second packet is ready to actually start burning.

 FAQs: